Cyclists' Knee Pain

 Cold Compression works by interrupting and slowing nerve and cell function in the damaged area.
 This is important because once blood vessels are damaged, they can no longer carry oxygenated blood to the damaged tissue and cells begin to break-down.

 By limiting the amount of damage done to your tissue, you limit the amount of healing that needs to occur.
-This is a very important step to heal your IT band faster and with less pain!
+This is a very important step to treat your knee pain quickly and reduce pain from inflammation.

-Complete your knee pain treatments with blood flow stimulation therapy, or BFST.
-It is the most natural way to speed healing of your damaged iliotibial tendon, patella, and surrounding tissue and BFST reduces the risk of atrophy (weakening of the muscles) in your upper leg muscles.
-BFST enhances your body's own healing process by simply increasing the amount of blood that flows to your leg and knee to improve the health of your tissue by delivering an abundance of nutrients to the area.
+Complete your knee pain treatments with Deep Tissue Regeneration Therapy, or DTR Therapy.
+It is the most natural way to speed healing of your damaged iliotibial tendon, patella, and surrounding tissue and DTR Therapy reduces the risk of atrophy (weakening of the muscles) in your upper leg muscles.
+DTR Therapy enhances your body's own healing process by simply increasing the amount of blood that flows to your leg and knee to improve the health of your tissue by delivering an abundance of nutrients to the area.

 When you stop moving your knee because it hurts the amount of blood that flows naturally to your knee joint is reduced, limiting your body's natural ability to heal itself.

-By treating yourself with Blood Flow Stimulation Therapy you can increase your body's blood supply to the knee and your body's natural healing power.
+By treating yourself with Deep Tissue Regeneration Therapy you can increase your body's blood supply to the knee and your body's natural healing power.
 The improved blood flow also whisks away dead cells and toxins that have built up from the injury leaving the area clean and able to heal faster.
-Our Knee Inferno Wrap® provides effective, non-invasive, non-addictive pain relief and healing for your knee with no side effects.
+Our Knee T•Shellz Wrap provides effective, non-invasive, non-addictive pain relief and healing for your knee with no side effects.

 By clearing the area of toxins and increasing the amount of oxygen and nutrients to your IT band, leg muscles, and knee the risk of atrophy is greatly reduced.
 Keeping your knee and leg tissue as healthy as possible throughout the healing process will allow you to improve strength again once your pain has gone and your knee cartilage deterioration has stopped and your IT band has healed.